kpanayotova/email-reply-parser/README.md

 # Email Reply Parser for Python
 A port of GitHub's Email Reply Parser library, by the fine folks at [Zapier](https://zapier.com/).

+This fork adds the following:
+    - Mark fragments that are part of a forwarded message (anything below the forwarded message header)
+    - Add basic support for german/french reply headers

 ## Summary

 Email Reply Parser makes it easy to grab *only* the last reply to an on-going email thread.